 Questions about the "love of wisdom" (φιλοσοφία)

 • It seems clear that Socrates thought of himself as a "lover of wisdom" (φιλόσοφος), but it is much less clear what this is.

 • How does asking and answering questions instill "virtue" in the "soul"?

-• What is it for the soul to have virtue?
+• What is it for the "soul" to have this "virtue"?

-• Why does the goodness of one's life depend on whether the soul has virtue?
+• Why does the goodness of one's life depend on whether the "soul" has this "virtue"?

 2. The Search for Definitions ("...I shall question and examine and cross-examine him...")

 • The questions are about "ethical" (ἠθικός) matters.

 Euthyphro 4a-b, Euthyphro 4e-5c.
 Euthyphro thinks he has exact knowledge.